SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAUrl.class/README.md

 I represent all portions of an URL as described by the RFC 1738.
 I include scheme, username, password, hostname, port, path, parameters, and fragment.

-Portions of this code are based on code of Kazuki Yasumatsu and Paolo Bonzini.

 Instance Variables
 	scheme:			<String> or nil
 	username:		<String> or nil